-If you have excess body skin (frequently due to significant weight loss or post gastric bypass surgery, you are a candidate for a body lift.
+If you have excess body skin, frequently due to significant weight loss or post gastric bypass surgery, you are a candidate for a body lift.

 The body lift can be one of the more extensive plastic surgery procedures and probably requires more recovery time.
 You will be encouraged to be moving and walking regularly within 1-2 days.
 Light activity is comfortable in 10-20 days and sports may not be comfortable for about 6 weeks.

 Any surgical procedure involves risks and potential complications.
 As with any surgical procedure, bleeding and infection can occur and a careful assessment of the potential risks and benefits must be made preoperatively during the consultative process.
-Aesthetic complications such as skin and fat irregularity and waviness can occur.
+Aesthetic complications such as irregularity and waviness of skin or fat can occur.
 Fortunately complications are uncommon and most patients are satisfied with their results following a body lift.